Popeye's Revenge

+from critics.
+A sequel, Popeye's Return, was released on May 6, 2026.

 Plot

 In a quiet coastal town in the United Kingdom, a boy named Johnny was born with abnormally large, muscular forearms and a pronounced chin.
 His peculiar appearance made him the target of relentless bullying at school, where he often dons a sailor outfit.
-One day, pushed to his limits after a bully hurts his friend, the boy snaps and kills one of his tormentors by strangulation which also results in the boy’s eyes popping out of their sockets.
+One day, pushed to his limits after a bully hurts his friend, the boy snaps and kills one of his tormentors by strangulation which also results in the boy's eyes popping out of their sockets.
 To protect their son, his parents hide him in their basement, where he receives comforting notes from an unseen friend slipping messages under the door.
-However, the townspeople, driven by fear and anger, form a mob to seek vengeance on the “Popeye” killer and set the family's home on fire.
+However, the townspeople, driven by fear and anger, form a mob to seek vengeance on the "Popeye" killer and set the family's home on fire.
 While his parents perish in the fire, Johnny escapes but seemingly drowns in a nearby lake.
 The townsfolk believe the nightmare is over.

-Years later, a group of young adults, including Tara (Emily Mogilner), Dylan (Connor Powles), and Donna (Danielle Ronald), inherit the now-rebuilt house where the tragedy occurred.
+Years later, a group of young adults, including Tara, Dylan, and Donna, inherit the now-rebuilt house where the tragedy occurred.
 Unaware of its dark history, they plan to convert it into a summer camp.
 As they settle in, eerie occurrences begin to unfold, and members of the group start disappearing under mysterious circumstances.

-Johnny (Steven Murphy), now going by the name of Popeye with immense strength and a thirst for vengeance, emerges from the shadows.
+Johnny, now going by the name of Popeye with immense strength and a thirst for vengeance, emerges from the shadows.
 Donning his sailor attire, he embarks on a killing spree, targeting the intruders of his former home.
 His methods are brutal and inventive, utilizing anchors, ropes, and other nautical tools to dispatch his victims.

-Adding to the terror, Olive (Kelly Rian Sanson), Johnny’s sister and the other resident of the basement, arrives as his accomplice.
+Adding to the terror, Olive, Johnny's sister and the other resident of the basement, arrives as his accomplice.
 Together, they orchestrate the murders.
 As the survivors dwindle, Tara and Dylan confront Popeye and Olive in a desperate bid for survival.
 In a climactic battle, Olive is killed, and Tara uses a lawn mower to gruesomely dispatch Popeye.
 However, Popeye reappears, attacking Tara.